Make this dollar bill origami shirt and tie on your first try with this easy step-by-step money origami guide.

 Make the sleeves by pulling up the lower collar half and pushing out each middle edge of the bill.

-This is probably the second hardest part so be easy on yourself and take it slow.
+This is probably the second hardest part.

 Then try to manipulate the sleeve until you can fold them down even.